Hazorox/asker-the-smuggler/README.md

 ```
 # Note
 some UI buttons work using the keyboard and some work using the mouse
+Multiple scenes, especially the corridor, were made by hand using pixil art using lapse
 # AI-Declaration (Hazoro):
 Help with debugging issues related accessing children that are to-be removed or are already removed